AlexSikilinda/alexsikilinda.github.io/recommendedreading.md

 <img src='/public/images/books/sharp_unleashed.png' alt='bart de smet C# unleashed'/>

-Although covers similar material as in "C# in a Nutshell", Bart does it from different angle with a lot of interesting stories.
+Although covers similar material as in "C# in a Nutshell", Bart does it from a different angle with a lot of interesting stories.
 (Do you know why we have "little-endian" and "big-endian" byte ordering?)
 I use this book quite often since it has a lot of details (usually not so straightforward as you may think).